 Organ characterization - the collection of the relevant information on the characteristics of the organ needed to evaluate its suitability, in order to undertake proper risk assessment, minimize the risks for the recipient and optimize organ allocation;

-Procurement - a process by which the donated organs are made available for transplantation that include/extends from donation to surgical removal of organs and their preparation.
+Procurement - a process by which the donated organs are made available for transplantation. that include/extends from donation to surgical removal of organs and their preparation.

 National Center for Substances of human origin (NCSoHO) – is a public entity mandated by the ministry for providing nationally coordinated round the clock service for the overall management of organ procurement, organ allocation, and integrated vigilance system for the substances of human origin (organs, tissues, cells, MAR and blood);

-Transplantation center - medical institution/hospital with a granted license/permission for transplantation of organs from the deceased or/and living, in line with requirements of this Act and governmental decree/ministers ‘order

-Procurement Center - medical institution/hospital with a granted license/permission for procurement of organs from the deceased or/and living, in line with the requirements of this Act and governmental decree/ministers ‘order
+Transplantation center - a Medical institution/unit of medical insitution, which, based on the Georgian legislation, is granted to right by the competent authority to perform activities regarding the transplantation of organs;

-Transplant Network - a collaborative network of all licensed procurement centers, transplantation centers and affiliated laboratories
+Transplant Network - a collaborative network of all medical insisutions, which are involved in procurment, testing and transplantation;

 Organ allocation - targeted distribution of donated organs form deceased, in line with organ allocation rules;